 - demonstrates dedication to the future of rural and regional industries with a commitment to promoting science and innovation as an integral part of that future.

-Project activities may include specific research activities, further study, industry visits, presentations at conferences or workshops, attending such events, publishing in journals etc. Further information about the projects that succeeded in the previous round and the scope of activities can be found on the Science Awards programme website.
+Project activities may include specific research activities, further study, industry visits, presentations at conferences or workshops, attending such events, publishing in journals etc. Further information about the projects that succeeded in the previous round and the scope of activities can be found on the Science Awards program website.

 The project funding amount is to a maximum of $22,000 (GST inclusive).
 While there is no minimum amount, applicants are reminded that their project should demonstrate value for money.

-There is no requirement for co–contribution from an applicant, sponsor or host organisation.
+There is no requirement for co–contribution from an applicant, award sponsor or host organisation.
 Funding is provided only for new work projects and does not include retrospective funding.
 Funding, once approved, cannot be increased for unbudgeted and/or unanticipated costs.

 Examples of ineligible projects / activities that will not be funded include: